-- An orthodontist must complete dental school, earning the same 4-year doctorate degree in general dentistry as your family dentist.
-He or she must then go on to complete an additional 2-3 year orthodontic residency to become an orthodontic specialist.
+- An orthodontist first completes 4 year of dental school to become a general dentist, then goes on to complete a 2-3 year orthodontic residency become an orthodontist (specialist at moving teeth and understanding the complex process of facial growth and development).
 A general dentist that offers “orthodontics” is not an “orthodontist” because they have not completed this additional orthodontic residency.

 - The extent of a general dentist’s orthodontic education is typically a night, weekend, or internet course taught by a brand name company such as Invisalign©, Clear Correct©, or 6 Month Smiles© (beware, if the estimated treatment time sounds too good to be true, it probably is).
 This kind of course typically does not offer the knowledge or experience required to thoroughly diagnose, plan, and then execute the highest quality orthodontic treatment.

 - Only a specialist can become a member of the American Association of Orthodontists (the only association for the orthodontic specialty in the United States) as well as be eligible to complete the rigorous voluntary process of board certification by the American Board of Orthodontics.